John Templeton (botanist): Family

 Templeton was born in Belfast in 1766, the son of James Templeton, a prosperous wholesale merchant, and his wife Mary Eleanor, daughter of Benjamin Legg, a sugar refiner.
-The family resided in a 17th century country house to the south of the town, which been named Orange Grove in honour of William of Orange who had stopped at the house en route to his victory over James II at the Battle of the Boyne in 1690.
+The family resided in a 17th-century country house to the south of the town, which had been named Orange Grove in honour of William of Orange who had stopped at the house en route to his victory over James II at the Battle of the Boyne in 1690.

 Until the age of 16 Templeton attended a progressive, co-educational, school favoured by the town's liberal, largely Presbyterian, merchant class.
 Schoolmaster David Manson sought to exclude "drudgery and fear" by combining classroom instruction with play and experiential learning.
-Templeton counted among his schoolfellows brother and sister Henry Joy and Mary Ann McCracken, and maintained a warm friendship with them throughout his life.
+Templeton counted among his schoolfellow's brother and sister Henry Joy and Mary Ann McCracken, and maintained a warm friendship with them throughout his life.

 In 1799, Templeton married Katherine Johnson of Seymour Hill.
 Her family had been touched by the United Irish rebellion the previous year: her brother-in-law, Henry Munro, commander of the United army at the Battle of Ballynahinch, had been hanged.
 The couple had five children: Ellen, born on 30 September 1800, Robert, born on 12 December 1802, Catherine, born on 19 July 1806, Mary, born on 9 December 1809 and Matilda on 2 November 1813.

 The union between the two already prosperous merchant families provided more than ample means enabling Templeton to devote himself passionately to the study of natural history.